scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 how Sumatra stores the metadata that it records.

 To store records about simulations, Sumatra implements record stores.
-It also has data stores that allows the storage of the simulation results.
+It also has data stores that allow the storage of the simulation results.
 As of today, Sumatra provides three data storage options:

 .. raw:: latex